Families of children with autism fear for kids' lives without in-person therapy

-"They're either slamming their heads against something or they're trying to head butt each other or they're about to break an arm or a tooth," said Jacqui Saunders of her two autistic sons, 7-year-old Ashton and 3-year-old Ronin.
+"They're either slamming their heads against something or they're trying to head butt each other or they're about to break an arm or a tooth," said Jacqui Saunders of her two sons, 7-year-old Ashton and 3-year-old Ronin, who both have autism.

 Saunders, of Nesconset, said before the coronavirus pandemic, her three children were getting a combined 106 hours of therapy every week.
 Her 5-year-old daughter receives therapy for behavioral issues.